 Michael Garcia (CEO) - ASTL Q1’25 call

-The new measures will cap non-U.S. countries with/without free trade agreements to 100%/50% of 2024 import volumes before hitting them with a 50% tariff.
+The new measures will cap non-U.S. countries with/without free trade agreements at 100%/50% of 2024 import volumes before hitting them with a 50% tariff.
 Taking import volumes from countries without trade deals (highlighted in red)…

 … and assuming 50% of RoW volumes lack one too, this move should effectively take ~1.5M tonnes of cheap steel out of the market (nearly 20% of imports).
 Let’s see if that’s enough.